 Time for another edition of Failed Redesigns, in which incompetent, underschooled Web developers produce new or revamped Web sites with outdated and inaccessible code – and then act all surprised and indignant when I call them on it.
 People, please.
-We had to learn this shit, and you have to learn it, too. (
+We had to learn this shit, and you have to learn it, too.
+(I shall post a superspecial Homosexualist Pride Edition™ in a short while.)

 - Star Trek New Voyages